strawberry-graphql/strawberry/docs/types/interfaces.md

 <Note>

-Interface class instances should not be returned without providing methods to identify them as a member (, as explained [here](#resolving-an-interface)).
+Interface class instances should not be returned without providing methods to resolve them to a member (, as explained [here](#resolving-an-interface)).

 </Note>